A-Dying-Pig/YiranLei.github.io/index.md

 # Blogs
 * A [tutorial](https://www.yiranlei.com/P4_Installation_Tutorial) to install P4.
 The guide helps you install P4 and its dependencies step by step.
 Upon success, you can start playing with P4 and learning P4 with program examples.
 * A [tutorial]() to install DPDK and DPDK-Pktgen.
-The guide introduces bugs and the ways of tackling them during the installation.
+The guide introduces some possible bugs and the ways of tackling them during the installation.